hanecak/scraper-sk_company_register/README.md

 ## TODO

-* maxn is quite arbitrary set manually to 400000 with max_id_hole = 250 => investigate whether that's enough, i.e. wa can wait until it finishes as is and then make thos number higher and see what new was harvested
+* maxn is quite arbitrary set manually to 400000 with max_id_hole = 250 => investigate whether that's enough, i.e. we can wait until it finishes as is and then make those number higher and see what new was harvested

 ## History